humanmade/altis-cloud/docs/nodejs/README.md

 and staging environments just like your production environment, without needing complex application-level logic within your Node.js application to switch between different backends.

-Your Node.js containers run alongside your application (WordPress + PHP) containers and independently autoscale to meet the traffic demand.
-Altis routes traffic to either your application or Node.js containers depending on the hostnames attached to each.
+Your Node.js containers run alongside your application (WordPress + PHP) containers and independently auto-scale to meet the traffic demand.
+Altis routes traffic to either your application or Node.js containers depending on the host names attached to each.

 Since the Node.js containers live with your application, they also sit behind the Altis [CDN](../cdn/README.md)